-John Boorman's Point Blank is neither horror nor quite modern (it's from 1967)--but as a collage of neo-noir images and characters it's hard to beat: black-eyed men, stiff drinks, car crashes, revenge, corruption, nightclubs, stylish dames, long shadows, guns, airports, and perfect sets full of reflective surfaces.
+John Boorman's Point Blank is neither horror nor quite modern (it's from 1967) but it's a collage of neo-noir images and characters--black-eyed men, stiff drinks, car crashes, revenge, corruption, nightclubs, stylish dames, long shadows, guns, airports, and perfect sets full of reflective surfaces--and an extremely efficient one, because the movie doesn't do anything except follow Lee Marvin as he hunts down his enemies.
 A vision of the city as isolating-by-day-crowded-by-night crime-playground that builds on classic crime movies like The Big Sleep and echoes forward through everything from Chinatown to Grand Theft Auto.

 Dario Argento's Suspiria--a luridly-colored girls-school witchcult flick--is notable because, over and above suspense or even shock, this film emphasizes panic— the easiest horror emotion to sustain during RPG-style combat.
 Keep an eye on how he uses escalating revelations and dramatic swerves in pacing to keep the audience on edge.

-George Romero’s original 1978 Dawn of the Dead is a two-hour RPG set-piece adventure: the party is trapped in a shopping mall and the zombies are trying to get them.
-Like true PCs, they have to lay traps, think as a team cover, watch the clock and use everything in the environment to their advantage.
+George Romero’s original 1978 Dawn of the Dead is, likewise, a two-hour RPG set-piece adventure: the party is trapped in a shopping mall and the zombies are trying to get them.
+Like true PCs, they have to build defenses, think as a team, move in bursts and use everything in the environment to their advantage.
 And, like a good Host, Romero’s chosen a setting that’s interesting as both architecture and content—it’s got escalators to run down, glass walls to watch zombies from behind, and an implied critique of consumerism.

 Possession by Andrzej Żuławski is probably the best, or at least most interesting, depictions of the various effects of Calm loss.
 A good chunk of this gorgeously photographed urban horror/psychodrama is just a couple freaking out at the world and each other.
 Isabelle Adjani won Best Actress for her frenzied performance and Sam Neill should inspire a shock of recognition in gamers everywhere as, acting opposite, he swings from wooden, amateurish delivery to genuinely harrowing mania and focus in the course of a single scene.